mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

 Additionally:

 - Are you using audio or video media types?
-In that case, you'll need to update your Gstreamer instance to 1.0.
+In that case, you'll need to update your GStreamer instance to 1.0.
-- The Pump API needs some data passed through to the WSGI application, so if you are using apache with mod_wsgi you should be sure to make sure to add "WSGIPassAuthorization On" to your config.
-(Using the default MediaGoblin documnetation and config, things should work as-is.)
+- The Pump API needs some data passed through to the WSGI application, so if you are using Apache with mod_wsgi you should be sure to make sure to add "WSGIPassAuthorization On" to your config.
+(Using the default MediaGoblin documentation and config, things should work as-is.)